-The CMRS is currently under the direction of Chris Highley, Professor of English.
+The CMRS is currently (Spring 2019) under the direction of Leslie Lockett, Associate Professor of English, while Chris Highley, Professor of English, is on sabbatical.

 Francis L. Utley (English and Folklore) was the moving spirit behind the Center, which he founded together with Herbert S. Livingston (Music History), Franklin M. Ludden (History of Art), and Franklin J. Pegues (History) in 1965.